CRA SimpleFile Service

 - Some Interest Income (T5, box 13)

-For Quebec residents, the SimpleFile program helps only with the federal tax return, not the provincial one with Revenu Québec.
+For Quebec residents, the SimpleFile program files only the federal tax return, not the provincial one with Revenu Québec.

 Is Self-Employment Income Eligible?

-As you can see from the above income sources, self-employment income automatically makes a taxpayer ineligible for this service.
+No. As you can see from the above income sources, self-employment income (including gig work and T4A Professional Fees) automatically makes a taxpayer ineligible for this service.
 SimpleFile focuses on taxpayers with straightforward income sources, typically from employment, pensions, or social benefits.

 Self-employed individuals usually have more complex tax situations that require additional forms and calculations, which are not covered by the SimpleFile service.